fibbs/alfred-op5-monitor-workflow/README.md

 - `op5actions`

 ## Donate
-I have created this workflow mainly for myself.
-But if it is as useful for you as it is for me, and you feel the need to drop me some cents or euros for it, I will not stop you from doing so.
+This software is free and published under the MIT license.
+I have created this workflow mainly for myself and thought it could be useful for some others out there.
+If this workflow is as useful for you as it is for me, and you feel the need to drop me some cents or euros for it, I will not stop you from doing so.
+Use the following link to donate via PayPal.

 [![Donate](https://www.paypalobjects.com/en_US/i/btn/btn_donate_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=32WRFW8GBHLWJ)

+## Follow
+I seldom write something on Twitter, but I am there.
+You can find me with the username ([@fibbsanton](https://twitter.com/fibbsanton)).

 [op5-workflow-img001]: ./screenshots/op5-workflow-001.png "op5 Monitor Workflow query modes overview"